GuoJingjie/yade_code/doc/sphinx/formulation.rst

 .. math:: \next{\mat{F}}=(I+\nabla \vec{v} \Dt)\curr{\mat{F}}.

-$\mat{F}$ can be set back to identity at any point in simulations, in order to define the current state as reference for strains definition in boundary controllers.
+$\mat{F}$ is initially equal to identity and can be set back to the latter at any point in simulations, in order to define the current state as reference for strains definition in boundary controllers.
 It will have no effect on $\mat{H}$.

 Along with the automatic integration of cell transformation, there is an option to homothetically displace all particles so that $\nabla \vec{v}$ is applied over the whole simulation (enabled via :yref:`Cell.homoDeform`).
 This avoids all boundary effects coming from change of the velocity gradient.